pirl-unc/neoag/README.md

 The latest release can be found at https://github.com/vincentlaboratories/neoag

 # License
-The model and associated scripts are licensed for non-commercial research purposes only - see LICENSE.txt for full license
+The model and associated scripts are licensed for using the Apache 2.0 License - see LICENSE.txt for full terms.

 # Contact
 GitHub: https://github.com/vincentlaboratories/neoag